-Individual Healthcare Plan
+Individual School Healthcare Plan and Risk Assessment

 This section of the policy covers the role of individual healthcare plans in supporting pupils at school who have long-term, severe or complex medical conditions.
 Statutory guidance imposes a requirement to identify the member of staff who is responsible for the development of these plans.
-The school healthcare plan in Appendix 3 must always be completed by school staff, regardless of any other health care plan or other documentation provided by a healthcare professional.
+The school healthcare plan must always be completed by school staff, regardless of any other health care plan or other documentation provided by a healthcare professional.